makersacademy/news-summary-challenge/README.md

 In your phone's browser, in the address bar, enter the url `http://<IP-address>:<Port>` and enjoy using the app!

-Note: Your phone and computer must be connected to the same network for this to work.
+*Note: Your phone and computer must be connected to the same network for this to work.*

 ## Testing

-Jest was used to test drive this app.
-To run these tests, in the terminal simple enter:
+Jest was used as a test suite to test drive this app.
+To run these tests, in the terminal simply enter:

 ```
 jest
 ```

 There may be an error when running jest which could fail a few of the tests.
 If this comes up just run:

 ```
 npm install --save-dev jest-environment-jsdom
 ```